 Read receipts and typing indicators can be a valuable tool when you’re managing your sales process.
 They give you the chance to see whether or not your messaging on LinkedIn is effective.
 You’ll also get a chance to see whether or not someone is at least attempting to reply.

-If you’re looking for a less evident way of whether you’ve opened a message, you can turn off the feature with ease.
+If you’re looking for a less evident way of checking whether they’ve opened a message, you can turn off the feature with ease.

 Below, we’ve answered some of the top questions related to LinkedIn read receipts: